gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 `draft` `mcp:2025-03-26` `rev1`

-This document defines how Nostr and Data Vending Machines can be used to expose Model Context Protocol (MCP) server capabilities, enabling standardized usage of these resources for both machines and humans.
+This document defines how Nostr and Data Vending Machines can be used to expose Model Context Protocol (MCP) server capabilities, enabling standardized usage of these resources.

 ## Table of Contents